Young Avengers: Reception

-Literary reception

-Volumes
+Awards

 The Young Avengers comic book series won the 2006 Harvey Award for Best New Series.
 It won the 2006 and 2014 GLAAD Media Awards for Outstanding Comic Book.

-Young Avengers Presents - 2008

-According to Diamond Comic Distributors, Young Avengers Presents #1 was the 44th best selling comic book in January 2008.
+Critical reception

 Bryan Joel of IGN gave Young Avengers Presents #1 a grade of 8 out of 10, saying, "Paco Medina lends his pencils to this issue and while I've never been the biggest fan of his work, this might be the best and most polished I've ever seen it.
 His oddly-proportioned faces pop up here and there but his Patriot is uniformly great-looking, which is the most important part.
 I have a feeling we won't be getting any answers to the big questions from Young Avengers Presents, like status quo and membership post-Civil War, but when the proper series does eventually start up again, fans will probably have a heightened appreciation for its stars."

-Young Avengers - 2013

-According to Diamond Comic Distributors, Young Avengers #1 was the 18th best selling comic book in January 2013.

 Kelly Thompson of CBR.com called Young Avengers #1 "incredibly satisfying, innovative and touching," asserting, "There's such passion and even conviction in what Gillen and McKelvie are doing on this book.
 It's easy feel the love and care on these pages, which is something mainstream comics don't have nearly enough of.
 With books like "Young Avengers" leading the pack, Marvel NOW! is shaping up to be one hell of an interesting line."
 Marc Buxton of Den of Geek gave Young Avengers #1 a grade of 10 out of 10, writing, "So, if you’re one of those readers who complain that they have seen it all before and that mainstream comics have become predictable, you owe it to yourself to experience Young Avengers.
 This is the book that will define the craft for generations to come, and Marvel deserves credit for seeing the potential the creative team has with these characters.
 Gillen and McKelvie are clearly worthy of the legacy that is Young Avengers."

+Commercial reception

+According to Diamond Comic Distributors, Young Avengers Presents #1 was the 44th best selling comic book in January 2008. while Young Avengers #1 (2013) was the 18th best selling comic book in January 2013.